VUMC-VMAC/GWAS_QC/README.md

 - Subset specific arguments (comma-separated and in order if there are multiple)
 	- -c : names of subset files for each ancestry group (the *keep.txt files from part 1 of autosomal post-imputation QC)
 	- -p : names of the final autosomal files for each ancestry group
-	- -l : labels for ancestry groups (EUR, AA, LatHisp, CaribHisp, NatAmer)
+	- -l : labels for ancestry groups (EUR, AFR, AMR2admx, AMR3admx, AMR)
 - Optional flags:
 	- -z : unzip the files from the imputation server
 	- -x : skip the first post-imputation filters (helpful if these have already been done)